CosmWasm/cosmwasm/EntryPoints.md

 If you look closely, you will see every function definition in `exports` accepts a fixed number of arguments of type `i32` and returns one result of type `i32` (or `void`).
-With such limitations, how can one pass in a `struct` to the contract, or even a serialized byte array (eg. json blob).
+With such limitations, how can one pass in a `struct` to the contract, or even a serialized byte array (e.g. JSON blob).
 And how can we return a string back?

 There is one more way in which the runtime can interact with a smart contract